velo-by-wix/bootcamp-pilot/week2.md

 ## Challenge 1

-On the Demo page, open a lightbox that is able to show the name of the plant that was clicked.
+On the Challenge #1 page that you worked on last week, open a lightbox that is able to show the name of the plant that was clicked.
 You will need to pass context from the page to the lightbox using Wix Window.

 ## Challenge 2